-Prior to Fall 2011, if an undergraduate student enrolled in a 14-week, 3-credit graduate course, that student would receive 1/3 unit of undergraduate credit.
-Under the new policy, which went into effect with the Fall 2011 semester, those 3-credit graduate classes are now worth 1/2 units of undergraduate credit.
+Effective in the fall 2011 semester, Undergraduate students taking graduate courses may use the conversion factor: 1 graduate credit = 1/6 undergraduate unit.
 The policy was put into place to recognize the additional academic challenge of graduate studies with an appropriate increase in academic credit.
 All credit increases will be manually processed through the Registrar’s Office and may not be completed the same day of registration; therefore, your initial bill may not reflect the credit conversion.
-Please allow 24-48 hours for processing.

 Please note that this change might have an impact on students’ planning, especially if enrolled in a BS/MS program.
 More importantly, it also can impact overload calculations.
 Here are some examples: